 Kittens are picked up when they are 10 weeks old.
 There may be extenuating circumstances, like say a litter gets a cold, and they need to stay longer.
 But, I have found 10 weeks is the best age to get them into their new homes.
 They adapt quickly to their new environment at that age.
 While I do my best to provide cats with the best possible NATURE, the new parent has to provide the NURTURE component.
 The earlier this starts, the better the cat will be as an adult.
 Also, most of my moms are done with the kittens at that age and it is time for them to go from THEIR perspective.

-So for those reason, I pick a kitten pick up weekend at the moment that is most ideal for the kittens.
+So for those reasons, I pick a kitten pick up date at the moment that is most ideal for the kittens.
 My priority is getting kittens into their new homes when it is best for them.
-This may inconvenience the human picking them up, but, my focus is the kitten and its welfare.
+This may inconvenience the human picking them up, but my focus is the kitten and its welfare.